qdrant/landing_page/qdrant-landing/content/documentation/guides/distributed_deployment.md

 When you create a collection, you can control how many shard replicas you'd like to store by changing the `replication_factor`.
 By default, `replication_factor` is set to "1", meaning no additional copy is maintained automatically.
 The default can be changed in the [Qdrant configuration](/documentation/guides/configuration/#configuration-options).
 You can change that by setting the `replication_factor` when you create a collection.

-The `replication_factor` can also be updated for existing collections.
-In Qdrant open-source, this will not automatically create new replicas.
-See [Creating new Shard Replicas](#creating-new-shard-replicas) for a description on how to create them manually.
-But in Qdrant Cloud, including Hybrid Cloud and Private Cloud, the shards will be automatically replicated or removed if you change the `replication_factor`.
+The `replication_factor` can be updated for an existing collection, but the effect of this depends on how you're running Qdrant.
+If you're hosting the open source version of Qdrant yourself, changing the replication factor after collection creation doesn't do anything.
+You can manually [create](#creating-new-shard-replicas) or drop shard replicas to achieve your desired replication factor.
+In Qdrant Cloud (including Hybrid Cloud, Private Cloud) your shards will automatically be replicated or dropped to match your configured replication factor.

 ```http
 PUT /collections/{collection_name}